 People of the Fourth Color of the Wine

-What most fascinates me personally is the fact that you can testify that the characteristics of the wines match the personalities of their winemakers.
+What fascinates me is that you can testify that the characteristics of the wines match the personalities of their winemakers.
 Incredible, but true!

 How to Enjoy This Type of Wine?

 You need to drink, drink, drink!
-The more wine you drink, the more you will understand – about the grape variety, about the process of making wine, about particular philosophies, about different styles, about winemakers, about life in general.
+The more wine you drink, the more you will understand – about the grape variety, the process of making wine, particular philosophies, different styles, winemakers, about life in general.

 Check This out Too

-I recommend you this a must-have book for all wine lovers written by famous orange wine master and award-winning writer Simon J. Woolf
+I recommend you this must-have book for all wine lovers written by famous orange wine master and award-winning writer Simon J. Woolf.

 Buying a Book – Free Delivery Worldwide

 Amber Revolution: How the World Learned to Love Orange Wine